doylep/sail/README.md

 sail only works with a single packet format.
 If you can't comform your data to that packet style, you'll have to make some code modifications and recompile to fit your needs.
 We'd love it if you're willing to fork the project and share your version with us. sail doesn't have a GUI, and sending commands to the balloon is correspondingly ugly.
 To effectively use sail, you'll also need to open a browser and a spreadsheet program.
 Only data interpretation and storage is built into sail.
 It only works for flights under 24 hours (because of a time storage decision).
 If you're running flights longer than that, give me a call because you deserve an award.

-Or just
+*Known Issues*
+Loading parameters from a file does not check their validity.
+An invalid parameter in the file can cause the program to hang or crash.

 ------------